24 July - 28 October 2018

 For State of the Union, Kay Abude has researched factory closures in the textile, clothing and footwear industry.
 In 2009 Pacific Brands announced that it was no longer economically viable to make clothes in Australia, and that they would be taking off-shore the manufacturing of prominent brands such as Bonds and Holeproof.
 The subsequent factory closures resulted in the loss of 1850 jobs across several states.

-Written in July 2018 by Jacqueline Doughty, curator of State of the Union at The Ian Potter Museum of Art, The University of Melbourne.
+Written by Jacqueline Doughty, curator of State of the Union at The Ian Potter Museum of Art, The University of Melbourne in July 2018.